ulfschneider/ulf.website/content/posts/2021-01-07-resilient-web-design.md

 JavaScript is an imperative language.
 It tends to be more fragile than HTML.
 Therefore relying on JavaScript for providing a core user experience might not be good idea.

 <blockquote>
-The web is not a platform … It´s cross-platform … Platforms are controlled and predictable.
+The web is not a platform … It's cross-platform … Platforms are controlled and predictable.
 The World Wide Web is chaotic and unpredictable.
 <footer>Jeremy Keith</footer>
 </blockquote>